maxwolf621/AZ/az-104/AZ App Service/AZ App Service.md

 ## Backup & Restore

-### You Should Know
+What You Should Know

-1. To use the Backup and Restore feature, you need the Standard or Premium tier App Service plan
+1. To use the Backup and Restore feature, you need the `Standard` or `Premium tier` App Service plan
 2. You need an Azure storage account and container in the same subscription as the app
 3. Azure App Service can back up these to the AZ storage account & container
    - App configuration settings